-When I take the Z730 out today I’m struck by its limitations, the shots it just can’t get.
-It’s maximum ISO of 400 limits its usefulness in low light.
-Its autofocus is relatively slow and sometimes just won’t lock.
-So I make sure to take it out only on the clear, sunny days this camera was born for.
+When I take the Z730 out today I’m well aware of its limitations.
+My newest digital cameras can get so many shots the Z730 just can’t, thanks especially to its maximum ISO of 400 and its slow autofocus.
+So I make sure to take it out only on the sunny days this camera was born for.

 But isn’t it true of every camera, that it is a tool for a particular job?
 That you have to know when a job calls for that camera?

 I’ll get out the Z730 every year or two for fun, until either the battery won’t hold a charge anymore or the camera itself fails.
 I’ll be sad for a while when that happens.